Termite Control In Florida

-Here at Native Pest Management, we prefer to take the unknown out of termite control, so you can rest easy and focus on the more important things in life.
+Without a thorough termite inspection or termite prevention, it is impossible to know if termites are present.
+Here at Native Pest Management, we prefer to take the unknown out of termite control, so you can have the peace of mind that your home is protected.

 Drywood Termite Control

-The most common areas of homes we find drywood termite colonies are inside door frames, windowsills, baseboards, wood furniture, attics and wooden studs behind walls.
+Drywood termites feed on the dry, un-decayed wood in your home, which may result in costly repairs if left unaddressed.
+The most common areas to find drywood termite colonies are inside door frames, windowsills, baseboards, wood furniture, attics, and wooden studs behind walls.

-One way to identify the presence of drywood termites in your home is to look for termite frass (pictured above.)
-These fecal pellets are hard and can be various colors.
-They may appear to look like small piles of dirt inside your home against walls or on windowsills.
+One way to identify the presence of drywood termites is to look for termite frass.
+These termite droppings are hard and can be various colors.
+They may appear to look like small piles of dirt inside your house against walls or on windowsills.

 If a colony is in the attic or ceiling of your home, the frass may fall onto the floor or carpet in the middle of the room below.

 Drywood Termite Control Methods

 No-Tent Termite Control

 With relatively recent advancements in termite control technology, fumigation is no longer the only option to eliminate termites from your home.
 If your termite infestation is still small and localized to specific areas, we offer a no-tent termite control option.